 As a general rule, the taxable profit subject to Swiss corporate income tax is determined on the basis of the annual account statements prepared in accordance with the accounting rules set out in the Swiss Code of Obligations (‘CO’).

-For this reason, Swiss federal and cantonal tax law provides for the possibility to include ‘commercially unjustified expenses’ in the taxable profit.
+For this reason, Swiss federal and cantonal tax law provides permits ‘commercially unjustified expenses’ to be reclassified as taxable profit.

 Are different vehicles for carrying on business, such as companies, partnerships, trusts, etc, recognised as taxable entities?
 What entities are transparent for tax purposes and why are they used?

-Only corporations (the most common type being the company limited by shares) are treated as taxable entities separate from their shareholders.
+Only companies (the most common type being the company limited by shares) are treated as taxable entities separate from their shareholders.

 Partnerships are treated as transparent for tax purposes.
 Profits and capital of Swiss partnerships are directly attributed to the partners, who are subject to income and wealth tax on said profits and capital.

 It is not possible to establish a trust under Swiss law.
-As a consequence, Swiss tax law recognises trusts as independent entities in limited circumstances only.
+Consequently, Swiss tax law recognises trusts as independent entities only in limited circumstances.
 As a general rule, if a trust is settled by a Swiss resident, the assets (and income derived from those assets) are still be attributed to said Swiss resident for Swiss tax purposes.